7 MINUTE READ

 “They’d be able to check off websites based on different accessibility categories — which is a big step.” - Microsoft Product Designer

-Improved Language and Discoverability
+Improved Language and Heirarchy

 So how did we get there?